paholg/dimensioned-examples/src/conversion.md

 We would like to be able to convert from the `SI` unit system to our `FM` unit system, so let's implement `From`.

 The `SI` system has 7 base units.
 Since our system only has 2, we will define the conversion only when the other 5 are not present.
-Note that the order of the units is important, and `SI`'s base units are in the following order: meter, kilogram, second, ampere, kelvin, candela, mole.
-So, the first and third are the only ones we care about, mapping to our foot and minute, respectively.
+Note that the order of the units is important, and `SI`'s base units are in the following order: `Meter`, `Kilogram`, `Second`, `Ampere`, `Kelvin`, `Candela` `Mole`.
+So, the first and third are the only ones we care about, mapping to our `Foot` and `Minute`, respectively.

 ```rust
 use std::ops::Mul;